Albert0i/crud-mongodb/README.md

 - [page.js, loading.js, not-found.js, error.js, route.js](https://nextjs.org/docs/app/api-reference/file-conventions) have *semantic* meanings inside a folder.
 - Owning to security reasons, all code are *server-first*.
 - By inserting a **"use client"** or **"use server"** in the topmost position of a file or inside function definition.
 You evince the intention of behaviour change.
-- A client side component can NOT invoke server side function DIRECTLY.
-- A client side component can invoke server side function which is passed down from server component which imports from other server side component. (more on this in next section)
 - As you may know, NextJS needs a build step.

 Using [this repository](https://github.com/Godsont/CRUD_MongoDB), we can quickly bring the project to live and start our voyage...